borkdude/jet/doc/query.md

 # Query

 NOTE: some parts of this query language may change in the coming months after it has seen more usage.
-Consider it experimental and not suited for production (2019-08-04).
+Consider it experimental and not suited for production usage (2019-08-04).

 NOTE: in this document, the word list also applies to arrays and vectors.